hermanwongkm/AlgoPratice/readme.md

 1. Keep track of the lowest/highest value so far.
 Use this to compare against or as an answer.
 (Q1,Q3)
 2. Have an index called indexToOverwrite so you can do inplace overwriting.
 (Q2)
 3. Use 2 pass, one forward and one backwards to do various computations.
 (Q3)
+4. Finding the next larger number involves finding a increasing subsequence, and doing a swap.
+(Q4)

 Other unusual array questions
 1. Sieve of Eratosthenes (Return all prime between 1 and the given integer k) - Have an array of size k all set to true initially.
 For every number that is a prime, we add it to ans, then set false to all of its multiple using another loop. e.g. i = i + 2 in the loop.
 Then you use this boolean array to check if it is prime or not.
 The case from 1-9 will set all its multiples to false.
+2. Reservoir sampling - It is a randomized sampling technique for endless data.
+It decreases the probability as you work your way towards the end of the data.

 ---
 Question 1